CHAIRMAN’S STATEMENT

 Dear Shareholders,

-On behalf of the board (the “Board”) of directors (the “Directors”) of Greenheart Group Limited (“Greenheart” or the “Company”), I am pleased to present the annual report and our audited financial statements of the Company and its subsidiaries (together the “Group”) for the year ended 31 December 2022.
+On behalf of the board (the “Board”) of directors (the “Directors”) of Greenheart Group Limited (the “Company”) and its subsidiaries (collectively, the “Group”), I am pleased to present to the shareholders of the Company the annual results of the Group for the year ended 31 December 2024.

 APPRECIATION